opensussex/git_branch_switcher/README.md

 # git_branch_switcher

-switch branches of git projects for testing
+Simple utility app that allows you to easily switch branches in a git repository.

+This was built to aid QA teams - giving them a nice web-interface for the testing servers.